MSViswanth/mediatrack_flutter/README.md

 ## This project is no longer maintained.
+A new project with extensive offline support is being worked on.
 # MediaTrack

 An app to track your Movies and TV Shows.